-Failure to comply would result in the upholding of the protest.
-Debaters and coaches should be present as their device is searched.
-Debaters who do not wish to consent should not use electronic devices in the round.
+By choosing to use laptop computers in the round, debaters are consenting to give tournament officials the right to search their files.
+Debaters who do not wish to consent should not use computers in the round.

 Evidence Rules for Policy, Public Forum, Lincoln-Douglas, and Big Questions Debate